junxit/us-congress-bills-119/metadata.md

 - 2025-12-02 — Committee on Veterans' Affairs.
 Reported by Senator Moran with an amendment in the nature of a substitute and an amendment to the title.
 Without written report.
 - 2025-12-02 — Committee on Veterans' Affairs.
 Reported by Senator Moran with an amendment in the nature of a substitute and an amendment to the title.
 Without written report.
 - 2025-12-02 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 272.
+- 2025-12-18 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent. (consideration: CR S8898-8899; text: CR S8898-8899)
+- 2025-12-18 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.